Motorbike accident victim conveyed to hospital by MP amputated

 The MP picked the victim into her official vehicle and rushed him to Dodowa District Hospital and paid his medical bills.

-Medical Superintendent of the Dodowa District Hospital, Dr. Ken Brightson, said the victim's condition was stabilized but had to be referred for further treatment at Korle Bu Teaching Hospital
+Medical Superintendent of the Dodowa District Hospital, Dr. Ken Brightson, said the victims condition was stabilized but but had to be referred for further treatment at Korle Bu Teaching Hospital

+- Causes of road traffic accidents in Ghana and the way forward